practical-tutorials/project-based-learning/README.md

 # Project Based Learning

-A list of programming tutorials in which learners build an application from scratch.
+A list of programming tutorials in which people who are interested build an application from scratch.
 These tutorials are divided into different primary programming languages.
 Some have intermixed technologies and languages.

 To get started, simply fork this repo.
 Please refer to [CONTRIBUTING.md](CONTRIBUTING.md) for contribution guidelines.